 The Permit must make publically available monitoring results as well as the progress of BMP implementation to the EPA as well as the SRRTTF (such that it is usable to the SRTTF and can be utilized in the Comprehensive Plan).
 This reporting is based on the findings of the above BMPS and Toxics Management Plan.

-Both Hatcheries (Spokane Tribal Hatchery and the Ford WA Hatchery) operating in WRIA 54 should be required to compile and report the following annually by June 1st every year of operation and submit/present this report to this SRRTTF:
+Both Hatcheries (Spokane Tribal Hatchery and the Ford WA Hatchery) operating in WRIA 54 should be required to compile and report the following annually by June 1st every year of operation and submit/present this report to the SRRTTF:

 Report the results of PCBs in effluent tests/analysis for all 209 congeners